 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-There's a certain quality to the villages in Provence, France, and more so to those of the Luberon, that Provence countryside of lavender and light that has long acted as a magnet to artists and writers and lovers of beauty.
+There's a certain quality to the villages in Provence, and more so to those of the Luberon, located in the Pre-Alps of central Provence (see the map below).
+This Provence countryside of lavender and light has long been a magnet for artists and writers and lovers of beauty.

 Three are perched on hills, two are lower down.
 One is built using the local dry stone technique, another has walls plastered with ochre.
 Some are crowded with tourists and souvenir shops, others look more authentic and laid back.

 To avoid any jealousy, I've listed them in alphabetical order.
-But, we all have our favourites!
+But, we all have our favorites!

 Each Luberon village has its personality and one word that would aptly describe Ansouis is "authentic".
-Perhaps it was because I visited in winter or at a time most people were away, but deep inside the village, removed from the attractive eateries of the entrance, a certain untouched, ungentrified calm permeates the streets.
+Perhaps it was because I visited in winter or at a time of few tourists, but deep inside the village, removed from the attractive eateries of the entrance, a certain untouched, ungentrified calm permeates the streets.

 Two of France's most loved films, Jean de Florette and its sequel, Manon des Sources, were partly filmed here, and helped put the Luberon on the map as a tourist destination.

-Yet fewer people visit Ansouis than its northern cousins, Gordes or Roussillon.
-Ansouis is in the South Luberon, and to get here you'll follow a winding (but spectacular) road through the mountains from the north.
-The drive isn't long, half an hour or so, but you'll be transported into a landscape so different from the lush lavender fields and rows of olive trees you've been accustomed to that you'll think you've left the Luberon behind...
+For half an hour, you'll be transported into a landscape so different from the lush lavender fields and rows of olive trees that accompanied you in the north that you may think you've left the Luberon behind...
 Not so.

 As is the case in most of these fortified villages, the castle sits at the pinnacle, atop a hill, as it should in order to scan the horizon and repel invaders.
 It is strategically positioned on the route between Apt and Aix-en-Provence, perfect for defense.